 If you’d rather acquire an SSL certificate another way, see our SSL certificate documentation.

-- Outgoing email (SMTP) credentials that Zulip can use to send outgoing emails to users (e.g. email address confirmation emails during the signup process, missed message notifications, password reset, etc.).
+Outgoing email (SMTP) credentials that Zulip can use to send outgoing emails to users (e.g. email address confirmation emails during the signup process, message notification emails, password reset, etc.).
 If you don’t have an existing outgoing SMTP solution, read about free outgoing SMTP options and options for prototyping.

 Once you have met these requirements, see full instructions for installing Zulip in production.

 This section details some basic guidelines for running a Zulip server for larger organizations (especially >1000 users or 500+ daily active users).
 Zulip’s resource needs depend mainly on 3 parameters:

 daily active users (e.g. number of employees if everyone’s an employee)

 In the following, we discuss a configuration with at most two types of servers: application servers (running Django, Tornado, RabbitMQ, Redis, Memcached, etc.) and database servers.
 Of the application server services, Django dominates the resource requirements.
 One can run every service on its own system (as docker-zulip does) but for most use cases, there’s little scalability benefit to doing so.
 See deployment options for details on installing Zulip with a dedicated database server.